 - Be patient with your friends and family who are trying to understand your recent experiences.
 Listen to them, too, about the changes they underwent during the time you were away.

-- Maintain connections with "the international life" through the many opportunities available at Smith: come to the Office for International Study; evaluate your program; help spread the word about study abroad to your friends and classmates; agree to talk to prospective students who are interested in the program through which you chose to study.
+- Maintain connections with "the international life" through the many opportunities available at Smith: come to the Lewis Global Studies Center; evaluate your program; interact with the international student population from your study abroad location; help spread the word about study abroad to your friends and classmates; agree to talk to prospective students who are interested in the program through which you chose to study.

 - Set goals for your development.
 Realize once again that change can be stimulating and this could be your chance to develop in new directions.
 Set some long-term goals, which may involve finding ways to return abroad.